 - PLO 11: Expand personal skills and competency capacity to develop a social interaction by having a regularized and systematic contact in the university and the training place. - PLO 12: Choose self-updating and lifelong learning strategies in personal development with a vibrant set of goals.

-The aim of the Bachelor of Business Administration Honours in Tourism and Hospitality Management Degree Programme is to produce graduates with a broad knowledge in theory, practice and methodology of disciplines that enable them to bear responsibility in a professional environment.
+The aim of the Bachelor of Business Administration Honours in Tourism and Hospitality Management Degree Programme is to produce graduates with a broad knowledge in theory, practice and methodology of disciplines that enable the